MacKeeper Review 2026: Mac’s Best Friend

 “The security, VPN, patch management, and cleaner features all work great.
 I have this installed on my personal and work MacBooks.”

-MacKeeper prices and subscriptions
+MacKeeper prices and plans

 MacKeeper has a limited free version plus paid subscriptions that range from $71.40-$89.40/yr.
 The only difference in MacKeeper's paid tiers is how long your subscription term is and how many devices you wish to cover.